DeepLarry/Deep.ai_coder/README.md

 # Deep AI Signal Node

-Dark hacker-style chat UI built with React, Vite, and Tailwind CSS.
+Dark hacker-style chat UI built with React, Vite, and Tailwind CSS...

 **##  Go and choose Release Option and use Download my model deep_ai and run locally.**